-Review Data Broker reports and other on-line verification sources to see if the household reported all their income, resources and expenses.
+Review Data Broker reports and other on-line verification sources to identify any unreported household income, resources and expenses.
 Example: Credit reports may show regular payments that cause monthly expenses to exceed reported income.
-(See C-827, Data Broker Combined Report Sources With Credit Report.)

-If net income and resources do not cover paid expenses, ask the household if anyone has income from:
+If net income and resources do not cover paid expenses, ask the household if anyone has or receives income from: